Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Details on Multi-token Prediction Variants

 The parameterization is:

 Here, the auxiliary (future) tokens $(x_{t+1}, \dots, x_{t+k-1})$ are injected directly into the auxiliary heads, bypassing the backbone, which reduces teacher forcing compared to standard NTP.

+A notable architectural feature of DS-MTP is its recursive nature: the auxiliary head $f^{'}_{h_{k}}$ takes as input not only the backbone representation $f_s(x_{\leq t})$ but also the representations produced by the previous auxiliary heads $\{ f^{'}_{h_{1}} , \cdots, f^{'}_{h_{k-1}} \}$ when predicting the future token $x_{t+k}$, creating a chain of dependent predictions across depths.

+Joint-token prediction~\citep{ahn2025efficient} shares a similar flavor of slight teacher forcing but computes all future token predictions in parallel rather than recursively (same parametrization as \ref{eq:architecture-ds-mtp}), which the authors argue encourages the model to maintain a belief state over future tokens jointly.
+Another related variant, Next-latent prediction~\citep{teoh2025next}, also incorporates slight teacher forcing in a similar spirit, but differs in its objective: rather than predicting discrete future tokens, it supervises the model's current hidden state to match the hidden states the model would produce at future positions, using a self-supervised alignment loss operating purely in representation space.

-However, this approach suffers from the same short-horizon limitation as MTP: predicting multiple future steps would require adding separate auxiliary heads for each token, which quickly becomes impractical and limits scalability to long future sequences.
+However, all these approach suffers from the same short-horizon limitation as MTP: predicting multiple future steps would require adding separate auxiliary heads for each token, which quickly becomes impractical and limits scalability to long future sequences.